Skip to main content

 NNN Lease Definition: Meaning, History, and How It Differs from Gross Leases

-An NNN lease is a commercial lease where the tenant pays base rent plus property taxes, insurance, and CAM — the three 'nets' that shift operating cost risk from landlord to tenant.
+An NNN lease is a commercial lease where the tenant pays base rent plus property taxes, insurance, and CAM.
+These are the three 'nets' that shift operating cost risk from landlord to tenant.

 Read Post